Nigeria-South Africa relations blossom again

 ...as SA minister engages Nigerian stakeholders

-Few months ago, some sad incidents saw Nigeria and South Africa, two African giants almost going against each other.
+A few months ago, some sad incidents saw Nigeria-South Africa, two African giants almost going against each other.
 That period witnessed attacks on lives and properties across both countries, as well as, the height of fake news and videos spreading on social media, which unfortunately escalated the situation.

 Time, they say ‘is the healer of all wounds’, and rightly, the healing process long commenced with the state visits by the leadership of the two countries, starting with the three-day state visit of President Muhammadu Buhari to South Africa in October, where the Nigerian president signed a wide range of bilateral agreements with his South African counterpart.

 Following that, in November, Nomalungelo Gina, deputy minister, trade and industry, South Africa, attended the Future Energy Nigeria, WAPIC Conference and Expo 2019 in Lagos, in the company of Darkey Africa, South African Consul General in Lagos.

 The minister noted that the two countries can complement each other and grow economies together.

 Consolidating on that gain, Mmamoloko Kubayi-Ngubane, Tourism minister of South Africa, was in West Africa for a four-day working visit in the region.
 Starting from Accra, Ghana where she attended the first UNWTO Presidential Leadership Taskforce on Women Empowerment on Tourism Sector with Focus on Africa, she visited Lagos, for the Nigerian leg of her visit, which held at Wheatbaker Hotel Ikoyi and other venues.